Shanxi Agricultural University: History

 The school was founded in 1907 as the Ming Hsien school by a group of missionaries from Oberlin College, including the financier H.H.
 Kung, the future husband of Soong Ai-ling, the eldest of the three Song (Soong) sisters.

 More precisely, the Oberlin missionaries founded a primary school in Taigu in the 1880s.
 When he was a boy, H.H.
 Kung became friends with the missionaries after they cured him of an eye disease.
 The missionaries were killed in the Boxer Rebellion during the summer of 1900, but Kung was sheltered by his family and survived.
 A few years later, now a young man, Kung was invited to continue his studies at Oberlin College.
 After graduating from Oberlin, he obtained his master's degree at Yale and then returned to China.

 In 1907 Kung founded Ming Hsien high school in his hometown of Taigu. ("Ming Hsien" means "remember the worthy" and was named in honor of his Oberlin missionary friends.)
 Beginning in 1908, Oberlin began sending recent graduates to teach at Ming Hsien and support Kung's efforts under the auspices of the Oberlin-Shansi Memorial Association.

 In 1950, following the Communist victory in the civil war, Ming Hsien was taken over by the party, turned into a university, and renamed "Shansi Agricultural University."
 The American teachers from Oberlin were expelled and did not return until 1982, following China's "reform and opening."

+In October 2019, with the view to overall reform and development of higher education and agricultural research in Shanxi, Shanxi Provincial Party Committee and Government decided to merge the Shanxi Agricultural University with the Shanxi Academy of Agricultural Sciences into a new Shanxi Agricultural University, ushering in a new chapter of reform and development.